Mateo Flores (runner)

 Doroteo Guamuch Flores, also called Mateo Flores (February 11, 1922 – August 11, 2011), was a Guatemalan long-distance runner who won several international events, including the Boston Marathon in 1952.

 Career

 Guamuch was born in Cotió, Mixco, a city near Guatemala City.
-During his early athletic career, Guamuch worked in as a low-paid laborer in a textile factory.
+During his early athletic career, Guamuch worked as a low-paid laborer in a textile factory.
 He would wake at 4:00 am to run for two hours, and run an additional two hours after returning from work at 6:00 pm.

 Guamuch's career spanned from 1941 to 1957; prior to winning the 1952 Boston Marathon, he was the winner of multiple international races, notably the marathon at the 1946 Barranquilla Games, the half marathon at the 1950 Central American and Caribbean Games in Guatemala, and the marathon at the 1955 Pan American Games in Mexico City.
 He also participated in the 1952 Summer Olympics in Helsinki.